 On June 13, 2012, New York County Supreme Court Judge Lewis Bart Stone granted Vasquez’s motion and vacated his convictions.
 Vasquez was released on bond on June 30, 2012.
 On December 21, 2012, the prosecution dismissed the charges.

-In 2013, Vasquez filed a lawsuit in the New York Court of Claims seeking compensation from the City of New York.
-As of December 2013, the lawsuit was pending.
+In 2013, Moreira-Brown filed a lawsuit on behalf of Vasquez in the New York Court of Claims seeking compensation from the City of New York.
+As of October 2015, the lawsuit was pending.

 – Maurice Possley